garageScript/v3/public/articles/ip-request-response-example.md

 If a file is `1GB`, my computer can at most 512 copies of that file

-Generally, an SSD can write about 1.5GB per second
+Generally, an SSD (a type of harddrive that my computer has) can write about 1.5GB per second

 {% /sideBySide %}